highcharts/highcharts/docs/dashboards/data-handling.md

 The DataCursor provides a system to synchronize status data on cells of DataTables.
 This can be for example highlights, markers, or selections.
 It supports multiple tables and statuses simultaneously.
 Each Board has a DataCursor that is accessible via the `Board.dataCursor` property.

-[DataCursor sync demo](https://www.highcharts.com/demo/dashboards/datacursor-sync)
+<iframe style="width: 100%; height: 450px; border: none;" src="https://www.highcharts.com/samples/embed/dashboards/sync/datacursor-sync" allow="fullscreen"></iframe>